-We implemented our mechanism using the SPUDD solver (Hoey et al. 1999) to determine optimal policies.
+We implemented our mechanism using the SPUDD solver [13] to determine optimal policies.
 The SPUDD solver allows for a very compact but expressive formulation of MDPs in terms of algebraic decision diagrams (ADDs) and uses a structured policy iteration algorithm to maximally exploit this structure.
 This allows it to find optimal solutions to moderately sized problems.
 We note, however, that our mechanism is independent of the particular MDP solver used, as long as it returns optimal solutions.

-4.1 MDP Models for Maintenance Planning
+4.1 MDP models for maintenance planning

-Finding an efficient joint policy $\pi^$ that maximises the sum of all agent utilities $u_i$ (Eq.
-2) cannot be directly translated into an equivalent MDP encoding.
-Although in our model C, Q and $\ell$ can be general functions, encoding general functions in the MDP formulation potentially requires exponential space.
+Recall that we want to find an efficient joint policy π^ that maximises the sum of all agent utilities u_i (Eq.
+3).
+However, this utility function cannot be directly translated into an equivalent MDP encoding.
+Although in our model C, Q and l can be general functions, encoding general functions in the MDP formulation potentially requires exponential space.
 Hence to be able to use the SPUDD solver in our experiments, we necessarily restricted ourselves to only linear functions.

-The current state of the network, i.e., the quality levels $q_e$ , are modelled using a 5 star classification (from (0) very bad to (5) excellent) are encoded as discrete variables [0, 5].
-Road degradation functions $\hat{q}$ are modelled using decision diagrams that probabilistically decrease the road quality in each time slot by one state.
-Completing an activity k' increases the corresponding road quality $q'k$ by a specified number of states (additive), corresponding to its effect $\Delta q'k$ .
+The current state of the network, i.e. the quality levels q_e , are modelled using a 5 star classification (from (0) very bad to (5) excellent) are encoded as discrete variables [0, 5].
+Road degradation functions \hat{q} are modelled using decision diagrams that probabilistically decrease the road quality in each time slot by one state.
+Completing an activity k' increases the corresponding road quality q'k by a specified number of states (additive), corresponding to its effect $\Delta q'k$.

-Encoding the social cost $\ell$ can be cumbersome, depending on the complexity of the chosen cost model.
+Encoding the social cost l can be cumbersome, depending on the complexity of the chosen cost model.
 Again, general cost models could result in exponential MDP encoding sizes.
-Using only unary and binary rules to express social cost, we can overcome this exponential growth (at the cost of losing some expressiveness).
-The unary rules $l: A \to \mathbb{R}$ express the marginal latency introduced by each activity independently.
-Dependencies between activities are expressed using binary relations $l: A_i \times A_j \to \mathbb{R}$ that specify the additional social cost when both activities are planned concurrently.
-The costs incurred by the set of chosen activities $A^t$ can then be computed using $\ell(A^t) = \sum{k \in A^t} l(k) + \sum{k_1 \in A^t} \sum{k_2 \neq k_1 \in A^t} l(k_1, k_2)$ .
+Using only unary and binary rules to express social cost, we can overcome this exponential growth. (at the cost of losing some expressiveness).
+The unary rules $l : A \to \mathbb{R}$ express the marginal latency introduced by each activity independently.
+Dependencies between activities are expressed using binary relations $l : A_i \times A_j \to \mathbb{R}$ that specify the additional social cost when both activities are planned concurrently.
+The costs incurred by the set of chosen activities A^t can be computed using $\ell(A^t) = \sum{k \in A^t} l(k) + \sum{k_1 \in A^t} \sum{k_2 \neq k_1 \in A^t} l(k_1, k_2)$.

-4.2 Avoiding Exponentially-Sized Action Spaces
+4.2 Avoiding exponentially-sized action spaces

 Factored MDP solvers are typically geared towards exploiting structure in transition and reward models, but scale linearly with the number of actions.
 In multi-agent problem domains such as ours, however, a naive construction of the joint action set - such as enumerating all elements of the Cartesian product of individual action sets - can be exponential in the number of agents.
-To overcome this issue, we model each time step in the real world by two stages in the multi-agent MDP, resulting in a larger number of backups due to additional variables, but crucially avoiding exponentially-sized action spaces.
-Note that the encoding technique we discuss in this section is not restricted to our problem; they can be applied to any multi-agent decision problem MDP formulation in which agent actions are dependent only through their rewards.
+To overcome this issue, we model each time step in the real world by two stages in the multi-agent MDP, resulting in a larger number of search backups due to additional variables, but crucially avoiding exponentially-sized action spaces.
+Note that the encoding technique we discuss in this section is not restricted to our problem; they can be applied on any multi-agent decision problem MDP formulation in which agent actions are dependent only through their rewards.